hpc-uk/build-instructions/apps/CPL-OpenFOAM-LAMMPS/build_cpl-openfoam-lammps_30Jan2023_gcc1020.md

   `source SOURCEME.sh`

-Change group write permissions on examples
+Add group write permissions on examples
 ------------------------------------------

 Change permissions such that group members also have write permissions on files in examples, then return to parent directory